PCOS: From symptoms to self-advocacy. Get the handbook

 After ovulation

-- If the egg does not become fertilized, the corpus luteum stops producing progesterone and starts breaking down.
+• If the egg does not become fertilized, the corpus luteum stops producing progesterone and begins to break down.

-As you can see, your body does so much to make ovulation happen.
+As you can see, your body does a great deal to facilitate ovulation.
 But when it comes to fertility, a lot of people don’t truly understand just how important ovulation is.
 So let’s dig into that next.

 Whether you’re trying to conceive or not, ovulation tells a lot about your body’s overall health.
 If you’re not ovulating regularly, it could be a sign of an underlying condition.